Pre-College Summer Program

 Our program provides high school students with a unique opportunity to:

-- Experience working with 2D and 3D space and form
+• Experience working with digital, 2D and 3D space and form

 Courses are paired to complement each other.
 We recommend selecting paired options A, B, or C.

-The two-week sessions meet Monday – Friday from 9:00am to 3:30pm in the Design + Visual Art building on main campus.
+The two-week sessions meet Monday – Friday from 9:00am to 3:00pm in the Design + Visual Art building on main campus.
 Students have 45 minutes for lunch and should plan to bring their own lunch with them each day.
 In addition, the campus coffee shop and dining hall are available.
 A kitchen is available for storing cold lunches.
-Scheduled for the first Friday of each session is a group cookout luncheon.

 The session will conclude with a final exhibition and reception in the Student Gallery on the last Friday from 1:30pm to 3:00pm.
 Friends and family are welcome to attend!